Leningrad première of Shostakovich's Symphony No. 7: Preparation

-The first rehearsal in March 1942 was intended to be three hours long, but had to be stopped after 15 minutes because the 30 musicians present were too weak to play their instruments.
+The first rehearsal in March 1942 was intended to be three hours long, but had to be stopped after 15 minutes because the musicians present were too weak to play their instruments.
 They frequently collapsed during rehearsals, especially those playing brass instruments.
 Eliasberg himself had to be dragged to rehearsals on a sledge, and was eventually moved by Communist officials to an apartment nearby and given a bicycle for transport.
 His first attempts at conducting were like a "wounded bird with wings that are going to drop at any moment".
-A report by Babushkin noted that "the first violin is dying, the drum died on his way to work, the French horn is at death's door ...".
+A report by Yasha Babushkin noted that "the first violin is dying, the drum died on his way to work, the French horn is at death's door ...".
 Orchestral players were given additional rations (donated by civilian music enthusiasts) in an effort to combat starvation, and hot bricks were used to radiate heat; nevertheless, three performers died during rehearsals.
 Posters went up around the city requesting all musicians to report to the Radio Committee for incorporation into the orchestra.
 Performers were also recalled from the front or reassigned from Soviet military bands with the support of the Soviet commander of the Leningrad front, Leonid Govorov.

 In addition to the Seventh Symphony, the makeshift orchestra also rehearsed traditional symphonic works by Beethoven, Tchaikovsky and Rimsky-Korsakov.
 A concert of Tchaikovsky excerpts was held on 5 April.
 Some players protested the decision to perform Shostakovich's symphony, not wanting to expend their little strength on an "intricate and not very accessible" work.
 Eliasberg threatened to rescind the additional rations, quelling any dissent.
 During the rehearsals, Eliasberg was criticised for his harsh demeanour: musicians who missed rehearsals, were late, or did not perform to expectations lost their rations.
 One performer lost rations because he had attended his wife's burial and was late for rehearsal.
 Although some sources suggest a team of copyists was employed, according to other sources musicians were made to copy out their individual parts by hand from the score.

 Rehearsals were held six days a week at the Pushkin Theatre, usually from 10 am to 1 pm.
 They were frequently interrupted by air-raid sirens, and some musicians were required to undertake anti-aircraft or firefighting duties.
 To enable them to attend rehearsals, performers were granted orchestral ID cards to show at checkpoints.
 Members of the military orchestra (and some ordinary troops) were dispatched to the rehearsals to supplement the performers.
 Rehearsals were moved to the Philharmonia Hall in June, and in late July were increased to 5–6 hours a day.
 Instruments were in poor condition and few repairmen were available; one oboist was asked for a cat in exchange for a repair, as the starving repairman had already eaten several.